Xierany/HowTo-GitHub-ReadMe/README.md

 Notice how my headlines are bigger and bolder than the other text?
 You accomplish this by using ```#``` to ```######```, with ```#``` being the biggest. <br> <br>

 A great way to make the text fresh and excicing is by adding icons, like these 💻 🤹.
 They are easy to get by just typing ```:``` and you will get a dropdown menu with options.
 Some like to sort this section with bullet points, but it's up to you what you prefer.
+However, if you want to write a long summary it might just be best to put it on your LinkedIn, as long as you remember to link it. *(more about that further down)*

 ---

 ### 📊 Stats
-Finally, the fun stuff.
+Now on to the fun stuff.
 Anuraghazra has a massive guide with several different type of stats <a href="https://github.com/anuraghazra/github-readme-stats">
   <img src="https://img.shields.io/badge/here-brown" alt="Anuraghazra">
 </a> <br>
 This includes the stats card, language card and streak card, that I have on my profile.
 Most of these give you a <ins>URL-link</ins> for the API, and all you need to do is change the username to your own.
 Put this link in a ```<img src=""/>``` like mentioned above, and you're all set. <br>